Formality and strongly unique enhancements: Free generators

 \end{defn} \begin{es} In a trivial way, any pretriangulated DG-category is a free generator, but this example is far from our idea of application, since we want to study it for graded categories (i.e. DG-categories with trivial differential).
 Let us give some meaningful examples. \begin{itemize} \item The DG-category $R$ given by a semisimple ring is a free generator.
 Indeed, a finitely generated $R$-module is a direct summand of a free $R$-module.
 As a consequence, $\dc{R}$ is obtained by cones of closed morphisms

 which are simply given by kernels and cokernels, again expressed via finitely generated $R$-modules.

 \item Consider an algebraic finite triangulated category $\mathcal{T}$ as defined in \cite{muro} and let $\Lambda$ be the algebra of endomorphisms associated to a basic additive generator $X$.
-Given an enhancement ($\mathsf{C},E)$ of $\mathcal{T}$, any object $Y \in E^{-1}(X)$, together with its endomorphisms, defines a free generator DG-category with one object (this follows from the fact that $\mathcal{T}$ is equivalent to the category of finitely generated projective (right) $\Lambda$-modules). \end{itemize} \end{es} Roughly speaking, the following lemma tells us that whenever a ring is a free generator, then it is a free generator also for its associated periodic triangulated categories (the notion of periodic triangulated category is given, for instance, in the introduction of \cite{saito}). \begin{lem} Let $R$ be a ring and consider $R[t,t^{-1}]$ with $t$ homogeneous of positive degree.
+Given an enhancement ($\mathsf{C},E)$ of $\mathcal{T}$, any object $Y \in E^{-1}(X)$, together with its endomorphisms, defines a free generator DG-category with one object (this follows from the fact that $\mathcal{T}$ is equivalent to the category of finitely generated projective (right) $\Lambda$-modules). \end{itemize} \end{es} Roughly speaking, the following lemma tells us that whenever a ring is a free generator, then it is a free generator also for its associated periodic triangulated categories (the notion of periodic triangulated category is given, for instance, in the introduction of \cite{saito23}). \begin{lem} Let $R$ be a ring, i.e. a graded ring concentrated in degree 0, and let us consider $R[t,t^{-1}]$ with degree induced by setting $\deg(t)=n>0$.
 If $R$ is a free generator, then so is $R[t,t^{-1}]$. \end{lem} \begin{proof} Let us consider the inclusion $R \to R[t,t^{-1}]$, which is a (differential) graded morphism.
 Then we can extend it to a DG-functor $\pi: \perf(R) \to \perf(R[t,t^{-1}])$.
-Set $n:=\deg(t)$, and for any $k \in \mathbb{Z}$ use $ \bar{k} \in \lbrace 0 , \dots , n-1\rbrace$ for the representative of $k$ in $\mathbb{Z}/n\mathbb{Z}$.
+By \cite[Proposition 3.36]{saito23}, a DG-module of $R[t,t^{-1}]$ can be considered as an $n$-periodic DG-module of $R$, in the sense of \cite[Definition 3.1]{saito23}.
+Accordingly, $\pi$ is explicitly expressed by (cf. \cite[Definition 3.8]{saito23})